radiomicsgroup/determined-dashboard-contest/README.md

 I ran out of ideas !!!

-The idea is to use the example csv to create one or more dashboards that you believe are important to see the cluster's consumption.
+The idea is to use the example csv to create one or more dashboards that you believe are important to see the cluster's use.
 I'm out of ideas.
 Please create a folder in this repo  under the folder src with your cluster username and inside create one or more python files with your code and a requirements.txt file with the libraries used.

-With the code that you create, I will then create a web service to generate the web dashboard.
+With the code that you create, I will create a web service to generate the web dashboard.

 ## Data Description